-Shipping is an additional $320.00 to most major airports, contact for price.
-This includes: airfare,
+Shipping is an additional $320.00 or less if rates go down, to most major airports, contact for price.

-first rate travel & care to the airport, new carrier, sample of quality puppy food, registration papers (if
+This includes: airfare, first rate travel & care to the airport, new carrier, sample of quality puppy food,

 Payment: I accept PayPal, United States Postal Money Order, Personal Check (will not ship or

 deliver until it clears the bank) and of course Cash.